MateiHsn/IntroductionToRobotics/README.md

   ## Homework 1

 </summary>

-    ### Task requirements:
+  ### Task requirements

   Control each color of the RGB LED using 3 potentiometers that are hooked up to an Arduino, which will map the read values to the LED pins.

   ### Components needed: